jwulf/camunda-cloud-test-drive/README.md

 };
 ```

-It also contains the code to create and await a workflow instance, print the outcome, and exit:
+The `workers/greeting.js` file also contains the code to create and await a workflow instance, print the outcome, and exit:

 ```javascript
 zbc.createWorkflowInstanceWithResult("demo-get-greeting-2", {})